AhmedElGarhy1/lms-saas-backend/FRONTEND_TIMEZONE_GUIDE.md

 This ensures:
 - Calendar displays in center timezone
 - User interactions are in center timezone
-- Backend receives correct date strings
+- Backend receives correct ISO 8601 strings with timezone

 ---